SophiaYifei/rdu-temp-forecast-14day/README.md

 - `LSTM.ipynb` - Deep learning approach
 - `RandomForest.ipynb` - Needs improvement

+## Citations:
+GPT4o, Claude Sonnet 4 models were used to assist with ideation and code help + refinement.

 ## License

 MIT License - Free to use for educational and research purposes.